cliff-bohm/IEEE_SSCI_2025/README.md

 # MABE Installation Guide

-## Step 1: Ensure Required Components (you do not need to install MABE yet)
+## Step 1: Ensure Required Components (you need to do this before you can compile and run MABE)

 Visit the [Installation Guide](https://github.com/Hintzelab/MABE/wiki/Installation-and-getting-started-with-MABE) to check required software:
 - C++17 Compiler